 If you need more than a standard (or online) savings account, there are other types of accounts that pay interest while offering additional benefits.

-Money market accounts (MMAs): Money market accounts look and feel like savings accounts.
+Money market accounts (MMAs): MMAs look and feel like savings accounts.
 The main difference is that you have easier access to your cash: You can usually write checks against the account, and you might even be able to spend those funds with a debit card.
 However, as with any savings account, there are limits on how many times per month you can make withdrawals.
-Money market accounts often pay more than savings accounts, but they may also require larger deposits.
-They are a good option for emergency savings because you have access to your cash, but you still earn interest.
-Learn more about money market accounts.
+MMAs often pay more interest than savings accounts, but you're also typically required to keep more money in them.
+They are a good option for emergency savings because you still have easy access to your cash while earning interest.

 Certificates of deposit (CDs): CDs are also similar to savings accounts, but they usually pay more.
-The tradeoff?
-You have to lock your money up in a CD for a certain amount of time (6 months or 18 months, for example).
-It is possible to withdraw funds early, but you’ll have to pay a penalty, so CDs only make sense for cash that you won’t need anytime soon.
-For more information, read about the basics of CDs.
+The trade-off is, you have to lock your money up in a CD for a certain amount of time—for example, 6 months or a year and a half.
+It is possible to withdraw funds early, but you’ll have to pay a penalty, so CDs make sense only for storing cash that you won’t need anytime soon.

 Student Savings Accounts

-With the exception of online banks, savings accounts can be expensive if you don’t keep a large balance in your account.
-Banks charge monthly fees, and they pay little or no interest on small accounts.
-For students (who spend most of their time studying — not working), that’s a problem.
-Some banks offer “student” savings accounts which help students to avoid fees until they get a job and can qualify for monthly fee waivers.
+With the general exception of online banks, savings accounts can be expensive if you don’t keep a large balance in your account.
+Banks typically charge monthly maintenance fees, and they pay little or no interest on small accounts.
+For students (who spend most of their time studying, not working), that’s a problem.
+Some banks offer student savings accounts that don't charge monthly fees.